RakhithJK/dashingsoft-pyarmor-wiki/Protect-Python-Scripts-By-Pyarmor.md

 ```

-It will make a new `license.lic`, replace `dist/license.lic` with this one.
-The
+This command will make a new `license.lic`, replace `dist/license.lic`
-obfuscated script will not work after 2018.
+with this one.
+The obfuscated script will not work after 2018.

 Now generate a license bind to fixed machine: